 The company maintains a global sales force and sales support staff.
 Twitter has recently focused its international spending on sales support and marketing activities in specific countries, including Australia, Brazil, Canada, Japan, and the UK.
 In countries where it has not invested to build a local sales force, the company relies on resellers that serve as outside sales agents for the sale of its promoted products.

 Maintaining its standing as a dominant player in the digital media world requires constant innovation and the service has undergone some redesign.
-The company will continue to develop and improve its mobile applications by building and acquiring new technologies.
+The company's efforts to innovate and improve the Twitter user experience have mostly fallen flat.